 Well, we worked regular business hours (Barcelona time).
 This schedule changed our customer communication dynamic.
 With online tools and file sharing any time, any place, the work got done.
-Only one group dinner was missed by two associates who had to deal with a little late night FTP maintenance.
+Only one group dinner was missed by two associates who had to deal with a little late-night FTP maintenance.
 We made up for this with leftovers and a one hour delayed start for everyone the following workday.

 We made it through the week with a lot of great new ideas for the future, a ton of steps logged on our devices, and the memory of many delicious and exotic meals.
-From Cava to Ceviche the food and drink in Barcelona were amazing.
+From Cava to Ceviche the food and drink in Barcelona was amazing.

 A few team members have even tried recreating their favorite tapas at home.

 It’s all about balancing travel and productivity.
-Now, plan your week of work-related memories in a far away (or not so far away) time zone.
+Now, plan your week of work-related memories in a faraway (or not so far away) time zone.